trwolfe13/5e-homebrew/README.md

 # 5e-homebrew
-Homebrew for Dungeons &amp; Dragons 5th Edition
+A collection of my homebrew for Dungeons &amp; Dragons 5th Edition.
+Mostly for use with homebrewery.naturalcrit.com.